-The purpose of this Development Permit Area is to protect ecosystems and features that provide habitat for aquatic and terrestrial species, preserve biodiversity, and provide ecosystem services when conducting development near Environmentally Sensitive Areas.
-Where the term Environmentally Sensitive Area (ESA) is used, it is meant to include the buffers, also known as protection setbacks, of that ESA.
+The following checklist provides a quick reference for compliance with the guidelines contained within Division 10 Development Permit Area (DPA)-4 The purpose of this_Development Permit Area is to protect ecosystems and features that provide habitat for aquatic and terrestrial species, preserve biodiversity, and provide ecosystem services, when conducting development near Environmentally Sensitive Areas.
+Where the term Environmentally Sensitive Area (ESA) is used, it is meant to include the buffers, also known as protection setbacks, or that ESA of the City of Courtenay Zoning Bylaw No. 2500.
+Applicants are required to complete this checklist to indicate whether their proposal includes a referenced guideline, whether a referenced guideline does not apply, or whether their proposal is not meeting a required guideline.